American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present)

 © 2018 American Iron and Steel Institute, All rights reserved.

 American Iron and Steel Institute, "Thermal Analysis of Cold-Formed Steel Wall Assemblies" (2018).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
 158.